inactivefent/inactivefent/README.md

 # 🐱‍👤 Josh

 I am a 17 year old student, self-taught programmer, Linux enthusiast and Gamer.
-My current aim to is to further better my programmer skill's, as I work towards being a Full Stack Developer.
+My current aim is to further better my programmer skills, as I work towards being a Full Stack Developer.
 Althought my current aim is Full Stack Development, I am also interested in AI.
 I'm currently working on a Discord bot, that integrates Dall-e mini and openAI.

 ---